 Efficacy of low pass sequencing strategy illustrated by re-sampling reads from cell-free WGBS data

-In order to determine the impact of sequencing depth on methylation profiles in cell-free based WGBS data, we conducted a pilot study with 5 samples: one healthy individual (H1), one patient with hepatitis (P1), one patient with cirrhosis (P2) and 2 HCC patients (P3 and P4 of before and after surgery).
+In order to determine the impact of sequencing depth on methylation profiles in cell-free based WGBS data, we conducted a pilot study with 5 samples: one healthy individual (H1), one patient with hepatitis (P1), one patient with cirrhosis (P2) and 2 samples (before and after surgery) from an HCC patient (P3 and P4).
 The final read count equated to a mean of 58 million (M) read pairs per sample (Supplementary Table 1).
-The average DNA methylation across the genome was much lower in HCC patient (P3; 53.56%) compared to healthy individual, hepatitis and cirrhosis (74.76%, 75.13 and 75.64%; Supplementary Table 1).
+The average DNA methylation across the genome was much lower in the HCC patient (P3; 53.56%) compared to healthy individual, hepatitis and cirrhosis (74.76%, 75.13 and 75.64%; Supplementary Table 1).
 To measure the methylation status of cfDNA in these samples we applied long range methylation (LRM).
 To identify the optimal region size of LRM, we divided the HCC genome (P3) into 500-Kb, 1-Mb, 1.5-Mb, 2-Mb and 2.5-Mb bins, respectively.
-For each region size, we calculated the average methylation level across the genome.
+For each region size, we calculated the average methylation level within each window for the genome.
 Then the percentage of regions with hypo-methylation (corresponding bin in P3 is less than -0.2 compared to healthy individual; see methods for details) was calculated in P3.
 The percentage of hypo-methylated regions was largest at the size of 2-Mb (Figure S1; Supplementary Table 1).
-So the LRM for all 1,382 autosomal 2-Mb regions were used for global methylation level calculation (Method).
+So the LRM for all 1,382 autosomal 2-Mb regions were used for global methylation level calculation (Materials and Methods).

 To determine the effective sequencing depth in low pass WGBS of cfDNA, we randomly sampled 1M to 10M mappable read pairs from each sequencing dataset (each composed of approximately 58M read pairs) and calculated the average methylation level for each 2-Mb region (MethylLRM).
 In each iteration, we calculated MethylLRM for all 2-Mb regions, and adopted correlation coefficient to show their consistency with those based on total sequencing reads.
-For each sequencing depth, we repeated the random extraction for 100 times to examine the variation of correlation coefficient, and the difference (coefficient of variation, CV) among 100 values of correlation coefficient demonstrated sampling bias.
+For each sequencing depth, we repeated the random extraction 100 times to examine the variation of the correlation coefficient, and the difference (coefficient of variation, CV) among 100 values of the correlation coefficient to assess sampling bias.
 We confirmed a high correlation between our low pass WGBS results as compared to all reads, with a CV below 4% in most of our samples (Fig 1).
 As predicted, when we increase the number of sequencing reads, MethylLRM was closer to the value calculated using total sequencing reads (Fig 1).
-The correlation coefficient between the methylation level from low-pass WGBS and the raw WGBS data saturates when using 5M or more.
-The correlation coefficient between MethylLRM at 5M reads and all sequencing reads was above 0.92 (P < 2.2x10-16, Pearson’s correlation test, Figure S2A-B), and methylation level remained consistent after 100-times resampling (CV is 0.72%, 0.11%, 1.09%, 0.13%, 0.38% for H1, P1, P2, P3 and P4, respectively, Fig 1).
-In summary, we show how 5M mappable reads without redundancy in low pass WGBS are reliable to evaluate methylation level of cfDNA samples in the long-range mode.
+The correlation coefficient between the methylation level from low-pass WGBS and the raw WGBS data saturates when using 5M or more read pairs.
+The correlation coefficient between MethylLRM at 5M reads and all sequencing reads was above 0.92 (P < 2.2x10-16, Pearson’s correlation test, Figure S2A-B), and methylation level remained consistent after resampling 100-times (CV is 0.72%, 0.11%, 1.09%, 0.13%, 0.38% for H1, P1, P2, P3 and P4, respectively, Fig 1).
+In summary, we show how 5M mappable reads without redundancy in low pass WGBS is a reliable method to evaluate the methylation level of cfDNA samples in the long-range mode.

 Methylation level of plasma cfDNA from hepatitis and cirrhosis patients resembles healthy individuals